Chris Wright

 United States

 Chris Wright is a freelance writer, editor, and brand consultant based in Los Angeles.
-He creates memorable, punchy stories and messages for his clients.
+He writes about the environment, energy, fly fishing, space, and many other topics, and creates memorable, punchy stories and messages for his clients.

 Those clients include excellent creative agencies like KSV and Electric Hospitality; major companies like PECO, Crossfit, ScreenCraft, and SEED health; and rockstar small businesses like Grand Central Watch Repair, Lloyd Pest Control, and MkII and Orion watches.

-His marketing and storytelling media include billboards, magazine adverts, white papers, websites, email newsletters, printouts, zines, stickers, and whatever else he and his clients dream up.
+His marketing and storytelling media include billboards, magazine adverts, novels, white papers, websites, short stories, email newsletters, printouts, zines, stickers, and whatever else he and his clients dream up.
 He smashes deadlines and delivers copy so clean you can eat off it.

-As a journalist and author, Chris writes about space, the environment, science, watches, fishing, marijuana, and other topics for outlets like WIRED, Outside mag, GQ, and Gear Patrol.
-He is nearly done with his first zine (“Cafe Goblin”) and working on his first novel (“Headwaters”).
+As a journalist and author, Chris reports and writes for outlets like WIRED, Outside, GQ, California Fly Fisher, Fly Fisherman magazine, and Gear Patrol.
+He's published his first zine (“Cafe Goblin”) and is working on his first novel (“Headwaters”).

 Portfolio